magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 The human-aligned LLM judge metric revealed a substantial ~26% improvement in quality.
 This improvement was not captured by BERTScore at showing only a negligible +0.08 point improvement.

 It's clearly not only about the program optimization but also about understanding your notion of quality and developing aligned metrics.
-Otherwise, it's next to impossible to observe and measure the progress.
+Otherwise, it's next to impossible to observe and measure the progress. `Matt: Summarization evaluation is a function with three inputs: the original text, the summary, and _you_: what are you looking to find out from the text?
+A general metric like BERTScore can help you discard totally irrelevant outputs, but at some point you need to use something task-specific to keep improving.`

 ## Conclusion: The Power of Human-Aligned Evaluation